-You may find that your living environment is pleasing to the eye, but that all does not feel as settled as it should.
+You may find that your living environment is pleasing to the eye, but all does not feel as settled as it should.
 Is every surface clear but every closet full?
 Do you have a secret and dreaded store of boxes in the garage, the basement, the attic?

 If so, it may be time to rethink your relationship to what comedian George Carlin called “stuff.”

 >>> Ready to donate some of that stuff?
 CLICK HERE to schedule your free donation pickup!